The original team¶

 - Markus Holtermann

-Markus is a Master of Science student in Computer Science at Technical University of Berlin.
+Markus is a senior backend developer at LaterPay in Munich.
+He studied Computer Science at the Technical University of Berlin.
 He started working with Django in 2010 when he joined the ubuntuusers.de web team to work on Inyoka.
 Markus made his first contribution to the Django project during DjangoCon Europe 2013 in Warsaw.
 He was the web team leader for the EuroPython 2014 website and started regular contributions to Django after that.

 Markus lives in Berlin, Germany.

 - Josh Smeaton

 Josh was given the opportunity to work on a new Django app around version 1.1 after working with a homegrown PHP reporting framework.
 The simplicity of the ORM and the power of the Admin were extremely liberating.

 Still being involved with custom reporting applications, he decided to try his hand at improving the ORM support for analytics.
 His contributions focus on giving more power to users of the ORM.

 Josh lives in Melbourne, Australia where he heads up development for a SaaS telecommunications company.

 - Preston is a software developer with a background in mathematics.
 He enjoys Django because it enables consistent, simple, and tested systems to be built that even new programmers can quickly dive into.
 Preston lives in Dallas, TX.

 - Tomek Paczkowski